DDjivan/photo-turntable-project/docs/Embeddded/Servo motors.md

 ### what control do we have on it
 - we can decide which position the motor has
 ## how stable is it
+- i dont know (never turn the turntable by hand!!!!)

 ## how noisy is it
+- i dont know (not that important)